Connect With Your Colleagues at an NABP Meeting

 NABP welcomes pharmacists in all areas of practice as well as school and college of pharmacy faculty to apply as item writers for the Association’s examinations and assessments.
 Item writers must have two years’ experience in practice, teaching in a US pharmacy program, or in residency.
 More details regarding requirements are provided on the online interest form.

-NABP and NABP Foundation are ACPE-accredited providers of continuing pharmacy education, and provide exciting, informative continuing education programs on pharmacy regulation and matters related to the protection of public health at the Annual Meeting and at special sessions held throughout the year.
+NABP and NABP Foundation are ACPE-accredited providers of continuing pharmacy education, and provide exciting, informative continuing pharmacy education programs on pharmacy regulation and matters related to the protection of public health at the Annual Meeting and at special sessions held throughout the year.
 NABP also partners with other organizations to offer continuing pharmacy education on the latest developments in pharmacy practice.

 The Tri-Regulator Symposium gathers members of the National Council of State Boards of Nursing, the Federation of State Medical Boards, and NABP to discuss the challenges facing state pharmacy, nursing, and medical boards and future opportunities for interprofessional cooperation.